msierraltav/fakecommerce/README.md

 While I don’t have extensive experience with Tailwind CSS, I’ve found it to be a valuable tool for creating components with a specific design aesthetic.
 Personally, I lean toward Sass, but learning about Tailwind during this test has been a pleasant surprise.
 As for testing, I’m short on time and haven’t worked with Jest, but based on how straightforward it is to create components, I assume adding tests wouldn’t be overly challenging.

 ### things to do / improve

-- UI using better next UI or another UI framework
 - implementing test
 - add SEO metadata